-Book Review – The Mind at Work: Valuing the intelligence of the American Workerby Bill Bellows
+Book Review – The Mind at Work: Valuing the intelligence of the American Worker

-Guest post by Michael Godfried: planner and policy analyst in Washington State.
+Guest post by Michael Godfried: planner and policy analyst in Washington State and Bill Bellows, Deputy Director, The Deming Institute

 Mike Rose is a wonderful writer with a host of books to his name.
 The Mind at Work: Valuing the intelligence of the American Worker (2004) looks at the mental dimension of work that is often dismissed as mindless.
 Rose provides vignettes of waitresses, hair stylists, plumbers, construction workers, welders and auto industry assembly line workers.
 This nuanced and scholarly book reads like a fascinating novel.
 To read his vignettes is to follow the wisdom of Marcel Proust in looking at world of work around us with fresh eyes.